jkups/rails-aircnb/README.md

 How to use
 ------------------------------------------------------

 AirCnB is a platform with properties around Australia for rent.
-Ruby on Rails (the backend) is for the admin to use while React (the frontend) is for the users to place reservations and leave reviews of the properties.
+Ruby on Rails (the backend) is for the admin to use while React (the frontend) is for the users to place property reservations.

 This is the homepage: